 Note: The Advisory, Conciliation and Arbitration Service can help with any further questions about continuous employment.

-Continuous Employment and How it Affects Employee Rights at Work
+What is Continuous Employment and How Does it Affect Employee Rights at Work?